chuckcscccl/rustlr/chapter3.md

 The parser itself also maintains it's own current line/column position, which are used to form the LBox when `parser.lb` is called.
-The [ZCParser::lbx][4] function cannot be called when the right-hand side of the production rules is empty.
+The [ZCParser::lbx][4] function cannot be called when the right-hand side of a production rule is empty.

 Invoking the parser also requires a different procedure (find in main).
 One can still call the .parse function on the generated parser but it